pzentenoe/vault-101/labs/lab-01.md

   HA Enabled      false
   ```

-In developer mode, we pass our root token when deploying the container so we can use it later.
+In developer mode, we pass our root token when deploying the container, so we can use it later.
 In a production environment, the root token is obtained when we unseal Vault (this is not covered in this Lab but you can find more info [here](https://www.vaultproject.io/docs/concepts/seal.html))

 ## Your first secret

-In this section we'll create a secret using the key/value engine, this engine is usually the first and the most common common way to create secrets in Vault.
+In this section we'll create a secret using the key/value engine, this engine is usually the first and the most common way to create secrets in Vault.

 - Create a key/value secret